mrottmann/DeepBASS/README.md

-# assbdl
-Active Semi-Supervised Bayesian Deep Learning
+# Active Semi-Supervised Bayesian Deep Learning

 This python script is based on keras with tensorflow backend.
 The script "assbdl.py" requires two command line parameters, resample_id and test_id, for further details please check out the source code.